RHAM231/My-Django-Website/README.md

 * [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html)

 ### Comments
 Code is useless without liberal documentation.
 I added comments in all the source code, explaining what pieces of code are, what they do, and how they talk to other parts of the project.
+If customized code, such as Django template tags was needed, I explain that too.

 # Build Status